huggingface/accelerate/docs/source/quicktour.md

       scheduler.step()
 ```

 1. Import and instantiate the [`Accelerator`] class at the beginning of your training script.
-The [`Accelerator`] class initializes everything necessary for distributed training, and it automatically detects your training environment (a single machine with a GPU, a machine with several GPUs, several machines with multiple GPUs or a TPU, etc.) based on the default_config.yaml file you provided.
+The [`Accelerator`] class initializes everything necessary for distributed training, and it automatically detects your training environment (a single machine with a GPU, a machine with several GPUs, several machines with multiple GPUs or a TPU, etc.) based on how the code was launched.

 ```python
 from accelerate import Accelerator